 - Stir in Parmesan cheese until smooth followed by heavy cream/half and half.
-Stir in pasta and chicken.
+Stir in pasta.
 If you would like a less “chunky” soup, stir in additional broth or cream/half and half.

 - Garnish individual servings with freshly grated Parmesan cheese and basil (optional) and season with salt and pepper to taste.

 Leave a Review, I Always Love Hearing From You!